The Army Cadet Force

 Army Cadet Force Summer Camp

-A highlight of the annual cadets programme is the 2 week summer camp which is the sole annual vacation for up to 50% of young cadets and a chance to establish longterm friendships.
-Many cadets also get the chance to participate in ‘extracurricular’ expeditions and trips that often take them overseas or to significant memorial sites.
+A highlight of the annual cadets programme is the 2 week summer camp which is the sole annual vacation for up to 50% of young cadets and a chance to establish long-term friendships.

 Skills for Life and Careers